jerryq0101/rt_tracer/README.md

 1. Registering tracepoints at each sched_wakeup and sched_switch.
 2. We have a pid table.
 3. If the particular pid wakes up, we record its wakeup time.
-4. If a particular pid gets switched to we calculate its latency using the last wakeup time.
+4. If a particular pid gets switched to, we calculate its latency using the last wakeup time.

 Expectation: a pid wakes up - record, ... scheduler does its thing ..., some scheduler decides to pick the pid and schedule it - record.
 This pair of data forms the min/max.